mementum/backtrader/docs/plotting/plotting.rst

     Sometimes a chart contains too many bars and will not be easily readable if packed in a single figure.
 This breaks it down in as many pieces as requested

+  - ``iplot``: automatically plot inline if running inside a Jupyter Notebook

   - ``**kwargs``: the args will be used to change the values of the attributes of ``plotter`` or the default ``PlotScheme`` object created if no